Troubleshooting ¶

 CONTAINER FAILURE: Error running 10-start-sequence.sh

-Network connectivity to the license server is blocked.
-To test this, from the machine that's running the container, enter:
+3. Network connectivity to the license server is blocked.
+To test this, on the machine that is running the container, run:

 curl -k https://license.pingidentity.com/devops/license

-If the license server is accessible, you receive an error similar to this:
+If the license server is reachable, you will receive an error similar to this example:

 { "error":"missing devops-user header" }